 Figure ES-1 provides a summary of precipitation at the Desert Hot Springs precipitation station located approximately 1 mile north of the northern boundary of the Mission Creek Subbasin.
 The figure shows the variability in precipitation over time with wet and dry cycles of precipitation indicated by the upward and downward slope of the plot.
 The plot shows a relatively flat cumulative deviation from the mean since WY 2016-2017, indicating generally average precipitation for the period of WY 2016-2017 to WY 2021-2022.
-The annual precipitation total for WY 2021-2022 was 3.33 inches, which is below the mean annual precipitation of 5.1 inches.
+Less than average precipitation in WY 2020-2021 (2.1 inches) and WY 2021-2022 (3.33 inches) resulted in a slight downward trend.
+The annual precipitation total for WY 2022-2023 was 8.05 inches, which is greater than the mean annual precipitation of 5.1 inches.